carbon-design-system/carbon-icons/docs/usage.md

 </svg>
 ```

+**Note**: The icons use original color by default, which should be `black`. (see [REFERENCE PAGE](https://pages.github.ibm.com/Bluemix/bluemix-icons/)).
+CSS is your main way for adding color to icons.

 ## Using SVG file from Static Assets

 Use **sprite.svg** or **bluemix-icons.svg** by serving it as a static asset (like an image file) and use it with the following HTML.